dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

 ## Before the Summer

-Prior to your arrival, we provide you with [the prerequisites](../../curriculum/setup/software-setup/) so you can familiarize yourself with the tools you’ll use over the summer, install them on your local machine, and equip yourself with the knowledge to be able to follow along with the curriculum.
-You'll receive a list of software to install before the first day of orientation, programming languages you should brush up on, and tools we suggest you use to manage your ML/Data workflow.
+Prior to your arrival, we'll provide you with [the prerequisites](../../curriculum/setup/software-setup/) so you can familiarize yourself with the tools you’ll use over the summer, install them on your local machine, and equip yourself with the knowledge to be able to follow along with the curriculum.
+You'll receive a longer list of software to install before the first day of orientation, programming languages you should brush up on, and tools we suggest you use to manage your ML/Data workflow.